Innovation applied: How to embrace emerging technologies in your enterprise

 Innovation hurdles ahead of emerging technologies

 To start fast, obstacles must be removed.
-In the IBM survey, the top four obstacles identified as preventing organizations from applying emerging technology innovations included costs being too high, emerging technology not being secure enough, regulatory compliance being too difficult and limited internal skills lacking availability.
+In the IBM mobile and emerging technologies survey, the top four obstacles identified as preventing organizations from applying emerging technology innovations included costs being too high, emerging technology not being secure enough, regulatory compliance being too difficult and limited internal skills lacking availability.
 Fortunately, cost, skills and security can be addressed at the same time as scalability.

 The survey results revealed cloud services, internal innovation hubs and infrastructure-as-a-service as the top three technologies useful for accelerating and scaling deployment of emerging technologies.
 Organizations employing those tools will have the advantage of achieving the “scale fast” mandate.
 Combining those tools with newer, fast-maturing technologies such as cognitive computing and the IoT enables the third key capability of evolving fast.
 Layering cognitive computing over these emerging technologies enables the dynamic self-learning to quickly evolve as they’re used more and more.